willhan123/Docs/re-book/ddl-syntax-en.md

 # TenDB Cluster DDL

-TSpider supports range, hash, list sharding algorithm just like ordinary partitioned tables.
+TSpider supports range, hash, list sharding algorithm just like MySQL partition table.
 TSpider expands comment field of the partition column, so as to specify the server name, database name, table name of the TenDB node.
-And TSpider will get TenDB's IP, PORT from mysql.servers  according to server name;
+And TSpider will get TenDB's IP, PORT from mysql.servers  according to server name.
 When ddl_execute_by_ctl=ON, the ddl on TSpider will be routed to Tdbctl, the Tdbctl will do ddl to all TSpider and TenDB, which means Cluster DDL operating.
 When ddl_execute_by_ctl=OFF, the ddl on TSpider will not be  routed to Tdbctl, user should do ddl on TSpider and TenDB respectively.

 # 1. TenDB Cluster With Tdbctl

-when dl_execute_by_ctl=ON, Tdbctl is responsible for Cluster DDL operating.
+When ddl_execute_by_ctl=ON, Tdbctl is responsible for Cluster DDL operating.
-It should be noted : on default config, ddl on the databases, such as `performance_schema,information_schema,mysql,test,db_infobase`, will not be routed to  TSpider  and TenDB.
+It should be noted: DDL in databases such as `performance_schema,information_schema,mysql,test,db_infobase`, will not be distributed to  TSpider  node and TenDB node by default.

 <a id="jump1"></a>

-## 1. Create table
+## 1. Create Table
-User can create table like standard MySQL,  but the created table is different from standard MySQL.
-For example, user create a innodb table, the SQL as follows:
+User can create table just like MySQL,  but the created table is different from MySQL.
+For example:
 ```
 MariaDB [tendb_test]>  create table t1(
     ->     c int primary key)